flashwebdeveloper/maka-cli/README.md

 ```sh
 $ maka create no-track-app --skip-tracker
 ```
-If you'd like to enable this in your app going forward, simply modify the .maka/config.json file with a k/v of:

 Anywho...
 I also removed all those boiler plate docstrings from the react templates.
-I'm sure you all don't need the training wheels anymore.
+I may have gotten carried away with the boilerplate...

 ```json